neelabhsinha/fifa-world-cup-prediction-ml/checklists/report.md

 ### Match Prediction
 - Data selection (removing the data of other tournaments)
+  - Cover which data points were removed and why
+  - Cover converting to a binary classification problem
 - Hyperparameter tuning
+  - Cover random search
+  - Describe search spaces
 - Train test split
 - Experimental setup